 - Trigger Based Notifications – Mail House

-To set up a notification within the LoanPro system, navigate to Settings > Company > Notifications within your company account.
-Here you will have three tabs to choose from: Event-Based Notifications, Trigger Based Notifications, and Sounds Manager.
+To see the notification settings within the LoanPro system, navigate to Settings > Company > Notifications within your company account.
+Here, you will have three tabs to choose from: Event Based Notifications, Trigger Based Notifications, and Sounds Manager.

 Event Based Notifications

-There is a finite list of events that notifications can be based on.
-These are:
+List of events that notifications can be based on

 - Insurance Update – Executed when insurance information on an account is updated